mugdad1/zaneyos/cheatsheets/README.md

 ## 📚 How to use
 - Browse the area you care about (e.g., Emacs, Ghostty).
 - Start with the “getting started” or “top tips” docs for quick wins.
-- Refer to tool-specific cheatsheets for day-to-day commands, then cross-check any ddubsOS-specific settings.
+- Refer to tool-specific cheatsheets for day-to-day commands, then cross-check any ZaneyOS-specific settings.

 ## 📂 Directory Tree